mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:60%">
     <h5 align="center">
-    Fig.10 - Absolute Stokes normal flow on the interface as a function CSF-width.
+    Fig.10 - Absolute Stokes normal flow on the interface as a function of CSF-width.
 For these simulations we used the default geometry.
 The complete data is available in the folder data_single_inner_negsine/txt_files/us_nflow.txt.
     </h5>
 </p>